 "Another Beatles Christmas Show"

 Amazingly, even after these very strange shows, the Beatles agreed to do "Another Beatles Christmas Show" in 1964.
 This included, of course, another series of juvenile skits.
-At that point, the Beatles were world famous superstars.
+At that point, The Beatles were world famous superstars.
 One has to wonder why they consented to reprising these hokey shows at a time when they were so powerful.
 The money was very good, but they certainly didn't "need" the money anymore.

 In August 1965, the upcoming London Christmas shows were announced.
 The shows again included many of the acts in Brian Epstein's stable of musical talent and featured the skits "Cinderella," "Mother Goose," and "Little Red Riding Hood."
-One can imagine what John Lennon said when he turned down the offer.
+One can only imagine what John Lennon said when he turned down the offer.